senjinthedragon/EggyGoodness/README.md

 The original files for this mod never made it onto github and I wanted to add them as well as rewrite them a tiny little bit to be more compliant with the forge framework standards.
 Although I know how to program in quite a few languages, I never coded in java before.
 It's a learning experience for me.

 ***

+###Changelog
+Version 1.1

+Changed mechanics:

+* Break an egg by equipping it and left clicking on a block with it.

+* The resulting raw egg can be eaten.
+You also get the shell in the form of bonemeal.

+* The raw egg can be cooked in a furnace to become a fried egg.

+* Eating fried eggs gives a little bit more health and saturation then raw eggs.

+***

 [Compiling EggyGoodness](#compiling-eggy-goodness) - For those that want the latest unreleased features.

 [Contributing](#contributing) - For those that want to help out.